abpframework/abp/docs/en/Community-Articles/2024-05-10-Sentiment-Analysis-within-ABP-Based-Application/POST.md

 ## Conclusion

-In this article, I briefly explain what sentiment analysis is, created a sample ABP-based application, integrated the CMS Kit Module and finally, we applied sentiment analysis to make spam checks whenever a new comment has been submitted or updated.
+In this article, I briefly explain what sentiment analysis is, created a sample ABP-based application, integrated the CMS Kit Module and finally, applied sentiment analysis to make spam checks whenever a new comment has been submitted or updated.
 You can get the source code of the demo from [https://github.com/EngincanV/SentimentAnalysisDemo](https://github.com/EngincanV/SentimentAnalysisDemo)

 Thanks for reading :)